 Family Care Navigator: www.caregiver.org/family-care-navigator

 Family Caregiver Alliance (FCA) seeks to improve the quality of life for caregivers through education, services, research, and advocacy.
 Through its National Center on Caregiving, FCA offers information on current social, public policy, and caregiving issues and provides assistance in the development of public and private programs for caregivers.
 For residents of the greater San Francisco Bay Area, FCA provides direct family support services for caregivers of those with Alzheimer’s disease, stroke, ALS, head injury, Parkinson’s and other debilitating brain disorders that strike adults.

 Head Injury Hotline

 National Rehabilitation Information Center

-This fact sheet was prepared by Family Caregiver Alliance in cooperation with California’s Caregiver Resource Centers.
-Reviewed by William J. Lynch, Ph.D., Neuropsychologist, Redwood City, CA. Funded by the California Department of Mental Health. © 2004 Family Caregiver Alliance.
+This fact sheet was prepared by Family Caregiver Alliance and reviewed by neuropsychologist William J. Lynch, Ph.D. © 2004 Family Caregiver Alliance.
 All rights reserved.